CosmosContracts/council/departments/development/rfp/README.md

 1. `proposal_request.md`: The RFP document that outlines the project overview, scope of work, proposal requirements, and submission guidelines.
 2. `status.md`: The status document that tracks the progress of the RFP process, including proposal submission dates, review committee members, and proposal review summary.
-3. `proposals`: A sub-folder containing all proposals submitted in response to the RFP.
+3. `submission_[ X ]`: A folder will be created for each qualified submission.
+This folder will contain all proposals, revised proposals, counter proposals.
+Each document name starts with a number, that represents the order in which the documents were produced.